rachealA924/Team-6_Taxi_App/README.md

 - Lazy loading can be implemented for large datasets
 - Debouncing on search input for better UX

-## Future Enhancements

-- [ ] Backend API implementation
-- [ ] Database integration
-- [ ] Data processing pipeline
-- [ ] User authentication
-- [ ] Export functionality (CSV, PDF)
-- [ ] Advanced analytics and ML predictions
-- [ ] Real-time data updates
-- [ ] Map visualization with pickup/dropoff locations
-- [ ] Comparison mode for different time periods

 ## Contributing

 This is a team project.
-All team members should:

-1. Create feature branches for new work
+1. Created feature branches for new work
-2. Write clear commit messages
+2. Wrote clear commit messages
-3. Test thoroughly before merging
+3. Tested thoroughly before merging
-4. Update documentation as needed
+4. Updated documentation as needed
-5. Follow the existing code style
+5. Followed the existing code style

 ## Team Members